Miss Universe 2022: Prize money and other perks R’Bonney Gabriel will receive

 View this post on Instagram

 The Miss Universe 2022 pageant winner is presented with the “Force for Good” crown.
-The US $5.5 million (INR 44 crores) worth crown is encrusted with diamonds and sapphires and has 993 stone settings.
+The US $5.5 million worth crown is encrusted with diamonds and sapphires and has 993 stone settings.

 What are the benefits of being Miss Universe?